UlisesDeveloper/UlisesDeveloper/README.md

 ### Howdy 🫡
-I’m currently learning c# and intend to start java in not too long.
+I’m currently learning c# and intend to start learning java in not too long.

 𝕏 ➜ https://x.com/ulisesdev
 <!--